Merkoba/Msg/README.md

 # Msg

-A javascript library to create and manage highly customizable modal windows.
+A javascript library to create and manage highly customizable modal windows and popup messages.

 ### Manual Installation: